daleharvey/erldocs/README.md

     cd erldocs/
     make

+## Usage

-## Usage *Mind the space around the flags!*
+***Mind the space around the flags!***

     erldocs  [-o ‹output dir›]  [-I ‹include path›]⁺  ‹source path›⁺

-Calling the erldocs script with no arguments will generate documentation for the application in the current working directory.
-The documentation will be output to "doc/erldocs".
+Calling the script to generate documentation for the application in the current working directory: this documentation will be output to "./doc/erldocs".

-    ./erldocs
+    ./erldocs .

 Additional arguments can specify the location to source files to be documented